Opinion | Looking for a single responsible Republican in the Senate

 Then again, surely Barrett has enough common sense and concern for the well-being of fellow Americans to insist that the hearing not go forward until everyone has been quarantined for a full 14 days.
 (Since she had the virus this summer and, thankfully, recovered, maybe she can share the precautions she took to avoid infecting her family.)
 No reasonable person, let alone someone who wants to be entrusted with a Supreme Court seat, would encourage such behavior.
 Susan Hennessey of Lawfare blog and the Brookings Institution tweeted her dismay:

-A single Republican senator could put an end to this wantonly dangerous behavior.
-For the full Senate to vote on a nominee, a quorum of 51 votes is needed.
+If three Republicans are incapacitated, the Senate would lack a quorum to vote on the nomination.
+If only two are out, a single Republican senator nevertheless could put an end to this wantonly dangerous behavior.
 Two Republicans have already said they oppose holding a vote for the nominee before Election Day, given the principle that McConnell used to deny Obama nominee Merrick Garland a confirmation hearing in 2016.
 We need a single Republican to step forward and say, Enough!
 Don’t bother endangering each other, because I won’t show up to jam this through.
-That would end the whole reckless exercise.
+That would definitively end the whole reckless exercise.
+We will not have to rely on the good judgment of characters like Johnson, Lee and Tillis to absent themselves for a full 14 days or longer if need be.

 That is what any decent person would do, particularly one in a public position of power.
 That is what pro-life is supposed to mean, right?
 The prioritization of human life above more mundane concerns?
 Unfortunately, Republicans’ cavalier attitude toward the virus and their enabling of Trump did not prioritize the lives of ordinary Americans, more than 7 million of whom have have been infected.
 Republicans have not heeded the lesson of the more than 208,000 Americans who have died.
 Maybe when their own lives are on the line, and when the lives of their loved ones (who could be infected), colleagues and staff are at risk, they will act responsibly.
 If Graham and McConnell are too blinded by partisanship and their lust for power to heed the call, then one other Republican senator needs to step forward to save these people from themselves.